 How Does an SMSF Buy a Property?

 An SMSF can acquire property, but only by following a specific sequence: confirming the deed and investment strategy allow it, clearing the sole-purpose and related-party rules, then purchasing outright or, in some cases, through a Limited Recourse Borrowing Arrangement.
-This guide walks through that process step by step as general information.
+This guide walks through that process step by step as general information, including the enacted change that applies to LRBAs entered into on or after 10 August 2026.

 Last updated:

-This guide explains the mechanics of how a self managed super fund may acquire property: the order of the checks, the choice between an outright purchase and a Limited Recourse Borrowing Arrangement, and the audit and valuation obligations that follow.
+This guide explains the mechanics of how a self managed super fund may acquire property: the order of the checks, the choice between an outright purchase and a Limited Recourse Borrowing Arrangement, the enacted Schedule 5 change that applies to LRBAs entered into on or after 10 August 2026, and the audit and valuation obligations that follow.
 It is general information about the process only.
 It does not suggest that direct property suits any particular fund; whether it does is a personal decision that needs licensed financial advice.

 Step zero: is the fund even allowed to buy it?